Bandar Tasik Selatan station: KTM Komuter and KTM ETS

-The station provides both KTM Komuter and the KTM ETS services.
+The station is current served by KTM Komuter's and KTM ETS services.

 LRT Sri Petaling Line

-The second addition to the stop is a subsurface light rapid transit station for the Sri Petaling-Sentul Timur branch of the Ampang Line, then known as STAR LRT.
-The station was opened on 11 July 1998, as part of the second phase of the STAR system's opening, including 7 new stations along the Chan Sow Lin-Sri Petaling route, and was situated directly southeast from the Komuter halt and closer to MRR2.
-At that time, BTS station was named as "Tasik Selatan" station.
-Because of the layout, the Komuter halt was initially accessible solely via the main entrance of the then Ampang Line station, which currently serves as the southeastern access point into the interchange station.
+The second addition to the stop is a subsurface light rapid transit (LRT) station for the LRT Sri Petaling Line, then known as the STAR LRT.
+The station was opened on 11 July 1998, as part of the second phase of the STAR LRT system's opening, which included 7 new stations along the - route, and was situated directly southeast from the KTM halt and closer to the MRR2.
+At that time, the LRT station was named "Tasik Selatan" station.
+Because of the layout, the KTM halt was initially accessible solely via the main entrance of the LRT station, which also currently serves as the southeastern access point into the interchange complex.

-In comparison to the Komuter halt during its time of opening, the STAR station was considerably more capable of handling larger numbers of passengers, with several ticket counters and ticket vending machines prepared in its ticket concourse when the station was unveiled to commuters.
+In comparison to the KTM halt during its time of opening, the STAR LRT station was considerably more capable of handling larger numbers of passengers, with several ticket counters and ticket vending machines prepared in its ticket concourse when the station was unveiled to commuters.
 The station also features an island platform for its two adjoining tracks, instead of side platforms.
 Both segments of the station are linked by a footbridge, which, like the initial KTM halt, did not accommodate disabled passengers as the footbridge is only accessible via staircases.
 This has since changed when lifts were added to both the KTM and LRT stations.

-The principal styling of the station is similar to most other stations along the Ampang and Sri Petaling lines, featuring multi-tiered roofs supported by latticed frames, and white plastered walls and pillars.
+The principal styling of the station is similar to most other stations along the LRT system, featuring multi-tiered roofs supported by latticed frames, and white plastered walls and pillars.
 Signboards in the station formerly referred to itself simply as "Tasek Selatan".

-KLIA Transit (Express Rail Link)
+Express Rail Link

-An exterior view of the Bandar Tasik Selatan KLIA Transit station southbound, as seen from the footbridge leading to the station, showing a passing KLIA Ekspres train.
+The Bandar Tasik Selatan ERL station, with the Maju Link building in the background.